agc93/project-sicario/docs/content/en/walkthrough/intro.md

 ### The File Patches (`FilePatches`)

-The `FilePatches` object is the main "substance" of a Sicario patch.
+The `FilePatches` object is the main "substance" of a {{< shortName >}} patch.
 It is a dictionary grouping the files to be edited with sets of patches to be applied to that file.

 > Note that to support auto-packing you need to include the game file as the full target path for the file you're editing.